 Research grants are recorded when awarded by the Organization when substantial conditions are met by the grantee.
-Research grants at December 31, 2022, are expected to be paid during the subsequent year are shown as current liabilities in the accompanying 2022 consolidated statement of financial position.
+Research grants payable at December 31, 2024, are expected to be paid during the subsequent year and are shown as current liabilities in the accompanying 2024 consolidated statement of financial position.
 There were no research grants committed but not paid as of December 31, 2023.
-There was a recovery of research grants during 2023 of \$153,810 which is shown as recovery of grant expense in the accompanying 2023 consolidated statement of activities and changes in net assets.
+There was recovery of research grant expense of \$65,000 and \$153,810 for the years ended December 31, 2024 and 2023, respectively, related to research grants awarded in a prior year, which is shown as recovery of grant expense in the accompanying consolidated statements of activities and changes in net assets.